irisnet/irishub/docs/cli-client/htlc/README.md

 ## Description

-Htlc allows you to manage local htlc for atomic swap with other chains
+HTLC allows you to manage local Hash Time Locked Contracts (HTLCs) for atomic swaps with other chains

 ## Usage